How To Stop Procrastinating

 Accountability Partnerships

-One of the best ways to beat procrastination is to not try to own procrastination alone.
+One of the best ways to beat procrastination is not to try to tackle it alone.

-Find a friend, colleague, mentor or life coach who can hold you accountable for your goals.
+Find a friend, colleague, mentor or accountability coach like myself who can hold you accountable for your goals.
 Regular check-ins with your accountability partner can provide motivation and support.
 Share your goals and deadlines, and allow them to know why you have negative emotions around your productivity.
-Having someone to turn to is a great way to put down the procrastination problem and make a great new accountability buddy in the process.
+Having someone to turn to is a powerful way to break free from procrastination and build momentum.

 Changing Your Mindset